1 registered (Tom),

 Loc: Summerville SC

-Went to the dealer today..was told instruction manual and window sticker is a miss-print No intermittent option on the 2002 model..ElectroKen, help!!
+Went to the dealer today..was told instruction manual and window sticker is a miss-print confused No intermittent option on the 2002 model..ElectroKen, help!!

 _________________________